Introduction

 6. Use Multi-Resolution Evaluation Rather than Single Benchmark Scores

 Single-score dashboards are a governance smell.
-Capability quality must be read across multiple metrics , , .
-Yang et al.’s distillation survey demonstrates that adversarial robustness and out-of-distribution robustness behave differently across model architectures and distillation methods, confirming that no single benchmark predicts real-world reliability .
-Hai et al.’s multimodal evaluation of fake news detection adds a further dimension: factual grounding under cross-modal conditions requires separate test instrumentation from single-modality benchmarks .
+One number cannot capture capability quality across factuality, robustness, refusal behaviour, and latency , , .
+The distillation survey of Yang et al. demonstrates that adversarial robustness and out-of-distribution robustness behave differently across model architectures and distillation methods, confirming that no single benchmark predicts real-world reliability .
+The multimodal evaluation of fake news detection by Hai et al. adds a further dimension: factual grounding under cross-modal conditions demands separate test instrumentation from single-modality benchmarks .

 7. Align Data Strategy with Domain Risk and Compliance Exposure